algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 ## 4. Product Details

 ### 4.1.
 Memory Requirements
-To calculate the minimal memory amount required for our product, knowing the inputs and outputs types is essential if we plan to use an adjacency list to represent the graph.
+Understanding the input and output types is crucial when using an adjacency list to represent the graph, as it helps determine the minimal memory required for our product.

-First, there are 24 millions of nodes, each represented by an unsigned integer can vary from 0 to 4294967295.
+First, there are 24 million nodes, each represented by an unsigned integer varying from 0 to 4294967295.
 Knowing that each edge is bidirectional, the total number of edges would be *24 million lines in the CSV file * 2 = 48 million edges*.

 Each edge entry in the adjacency list stores:

-- 1. The target node (unsigned integer, 4 bytes).
+- The target node (unsigned integer, 4 bytes).
-- 2. Travel time (unsigned integer, 4 bytes).
+- Travel time (unsigned integer, 4 bytes).
-- 3. A pointer or index for linked list or vector (typically 8 bytes on 64-bit systems).
+- A pointer or index for linked list or vector (typically 8 bytes on 64-bit systems).

 So, the total memory required to store the adjacency list would be: